ad2017gd/objectc-legacy/README.md

 ```

 # Example
-One implementation example with support for both MALLOCcated objects and static-allocated objects can be found in ./examples/chrono.
+One implementation example with support for both heap-allocated objects and static-allocated objects can be found in ./examples/chrono.